-No resident under the age of (10) years and no nonresident under the age of 12 years shall hunt with bow and arrow at any time.
-Any resident between the ages of (10) and 16 years and any nonresident between the ages of 12 and 16 years, who hunts during the special archery season on deer, shall purchase an archery license with the written consent of a parent or guardian and shall be accompanied at all times while hunting by a parent or guardian or an adult approved by a parent or guardian.
+No resident under the age of 10 years and no nonresident under the age of 12 years shall hunt with bow and arrow at any time.
+Any resident bewteen the ages of 10 and 16 years and any nonresident between the ages of 12 and 16 years, who hunts under Section 2501, shall purchase an archery license with the written consent of a parent or guardian and shall be accompanied at all times while hunting by a parent or guardian or an adult approved by a parent or guardian.

+Sec.
+2503.
 Equipment.
-Deer may be taken under the provisions of these sections only by means of hand bow and broad head arrow.
+Deer may be taken under the provisions of sections 2501 to 2505 only by means of hand bow and broad head arrow.
 The use of crossbow or set bow is prohibited.
-The strength of a bow shall be determined by flight of an arrow, each bow to shoot an arrow at least 150 yards.
-The arrow head shall not be less than 1⁄2 inch in width.
+The strength of a bow shall be determined by flight of an arrow, each bow to shoot an arrow at least .50 yards.
+The arrow head shall not be less than 7/8 inch in width.
 No person shall use arrows with either poisonous or explosive tips.
-No person shall carry firearms of any kind while hunting with bow and arrow during the special archery season on deer.
+No person shall carry firearms of any kind while hunting with bow and arrow.

+Sec.
+2504.
 Application.
-Except as provided in these sections, the provisions of the fish and wildlife laws relating to deer shall be applicable to the taking of deer with bow and arrow.
+Except as provided in sections 2501 to 2505 the provisions of chapters 301 to 337 relating to deer shall be applicable to the taking of deer with bow and arrow.

+Sec.
+2505.
 Registration.
-All deer killed under the provisions of these sections shall be inspected by a warden before being registered.
-If the warden finds the deer to have been legally killed by bow and arrow he shall approve the deer for registration, if it appears to the warden that the deer was not legally killed with bow and arrow he shall seize the deer and prosecute the offender.
+All deer killed under the provisions of sections 2501 to 2505 shall be inspected by a warden before being registered under the provisions of section 2355.
+If the warden finds the deer to have been legally killed by bow and arrow he shall approve the deer for registration.
+If it appears to the warden that the deer was not legally killed with bow and arrow he shall seize the deer and prosecute the offender.

+[Sec.
+2551 excerpt.]
 No person shall fish or hunt on the property owned by the Unity Utilities District located on Route 139 and Prairie Road in the municipality of Unity in Waldo County.

+[Sec.
+2801 condensed.]
 Sale of deer, hares or rabbits.
-No person shall at any time buy, sell or offer for sale or barter any deer, or part thereof, except that the heads and hides thereof may be sold to any properly licensed taxidermist for the purpose of preserving mounting as provided in section 4352 of Chapter 65, Title 32, and to any dealer as provided in section 4352 of Chapter 65, Title 32.
+No person shall at any time buy, sell or offer for sale or barter any deer, or part thereof, except that the heads and hides thereof may be sold to any properly licensed taxidermist for the purpose of preserving and mounting as provided in section 4351 of Chapter 65, Title 32, and to any dealer as provided in section 4352 of Chapter 65, Title 32.
 Whoever aids in buying, selling or offering for sale or barter any deer, or part thereof, or counsels or otherwise aids in procuring the same shall be punished in the manner prescribed for the punishment of the principal offender.
-Provided, however, that any agent of the commissioner may buy or sell any whole or any part of any wild bird, wild animal or fish, for use as evidence in prosecution of a violation of the fish and wildlife laws.
+Provided, however, that any agent of the commissioner may buy or sell any whole or any part of any wild bird, wild animal or fish, for use as evidence in prosecution of a violation of chapters 301 to 337.